 Can You Have Coffee with Afternoon Tea at the Ritz?

 Don't drink tea?
-Non- tea drinkers are also spoiled for choice with the likes of hot chocolate, a choice of different coffees, as well as iced and cold drinks.
+Non- tea drinkers are also spoiled for choice with the likes of one of Paris's best hot chocolates, a choice of different coffees, as well as iced and cold drinks.

 Afternoon Tea at the Ritz is distinctly French in the Salon Proust.
-There are no patisseries or pastries as such; instead typically refined biscuits and petits fours from yesteryear plus mini tarts and cakes.
+There are no savouries, but typical biscuits and petits fours (little teacakes) from yesteryear (les biscuits d'Antan) plus mini tarts and cakes.

 A mini 'baba madeleine' arrives in a bowl for starters, then sumptuously immersed in lemon-infused milk – we’re asked to leave it to infuse for a minute to enjoy the experience at its best.

-Three tiers of treats arrive, competing for centre stage: we are introduced to each layer in order, starting with a quirky teacup as top tier.
-They are all biscuits and petits fours that would have traditionally been served in the brasseries of the time: sponge fingers with cocoa nibs, Russian cigarettes, Florentines.
+Three tiers of treats arrive, vying for centre stage.
+We begin with a quirky teacup as the top tier, introducing each layer in order.
+These tiers feature biscuits and petits fours that would have traditionally graced the brasseries of the time: sponge fingers with cocoa nibs, Russian cigarettes, Florentines and financier cakes.

-The second tier highlights biscuits such as Spritz, buttery Pailles au framboises (nothing like the French packet ones!), airy allumettes of egg whites and lemon, marshmallow bears.
-The bottom tier is devoted to tarts, cakes and pastries, with the lightest sugar tarts on a fluffy French brioche base, old-fashioned lemon meringue tart, pink praline meringue, chocolate marble cake and giant tuiles.
+The second tier showcases biscuits such as Spritz, buttery Pailles au framboises (nothing like the French supermarket ones!), airy allumettes of egg whites and lemon, marshmallow bears.
+The bottom tier is dedicated to tarts, cakes and pastries, including the lightest sugar tarts on a fluffy French brioche base, old-fashioned tarte au citron, chocolate marble cake and giant tuiles.

-The typical French baguette sandwich filled with a couple of chocolate squares is cleverly transformed into cocoa-nib-covered dark chocolate breads served with a platter of cocoa butter, coconut butter, whipped cream, and jam.
+This typical French baguette sandwich is normally filled with a couple of chocolate squares.
+Instead chef Perret cleverly transforms it into cocoa-nib-covered dark chocolate breads.
+They're served with a platter of cocoa butter, coconut butter, whipped cream, and jam.
+I find it's a lot to take in.

-With all that tea, even a trip to the restroom was discrete ceremony, where the tap water glides from golden swans.
+With all that tea, a trip to the restroom is an experience.
+The tap water pours from golden swans.

 How Much Does Afternoon Tea at the Ritz Paris Cost?

-At the time of my visit, these 2024 prices were not as expensive but here's the lowdown.
+At the time of my visit, these 2025 prices were not as expensive but here's the lowdown:

-A Parisian afternoon tea at the Ritz starts at 75 euros for the traditional Goûter à la Française with all the biscuits, madeleines and tea.
+- A Parisian Champagne afternoon tea at the Ritz starts at 95 euros for 'Le Royal'.
+Traditional Goûter à la Française with all the biscuits, madeleines and tea, Champagne or non-alcoholic equivalent.

-The bill was elegantly and discreetly placed at page 46 inside an old edition of A la Recherche du Temps Perdu.
+The bill is so elegant, placed at page 46 inside an old edition of A la Recherche du Temps Perdu.
 It's the point where Proust describes that perfect taste of a childhood memory through a Madeleine and some tea.
+Nice touch.

 What If I Can't Finish All the Cakes?

-Don’t be fooled by all the light biscuits and mini cakes: it’s just not possible to finish everything that’s presented.
-Well, without requiring a golden crane option at the end to lift us out!
+Don’t be fooled by all the light biscuits and mini cakes: it’s a challenge to finish everything that’s presented.
+Well, that is without requiring a golden crane option at the end to lift us out!

 A box of untouched goodies are yours to take home.
 At the time of my visit, we were given yet another finale: the most exquisite tiny tea caddy containing a Rooibos and yuzu tea with precise instructions to infuse 5g for 400ml at 90°C for 3-4 minutes, s’il vous plaît.